What is a Balance Sheet?

 A balance sheet records a company’s assets, shareholders‘ and liabilities equity at a particular point of time and furnishes a basis for calculating rates of return and assessing its capital substructure.
 It is a financial statement that furnishes a print of what a company possesses and incurs, and the amount invested by investors.

 ‘Not-for-Profit’ Organisations design Balance Sheet for determining the financial position of the establishment.
-The preparation of their B/S is on the same pattern as of the trade entities.
+The preparation of the balance sheet is on the same pattern as of the trade entities.
 It depicts liabilities and assets as during the end of the year.
-Assets are depicted on the right hand side whereas the liabilities are depicted on the left hand side.
+Assets are depicted on the right-hand side whereas the liabilities are depicted on the left-hand side.
 However, there will be a General Fund or Capital Fund in place of the Capital and the surfeit or deficit as per Income and Expenditure A/c which is either deducted from or added to the capital fund, as the scenario may be.
 It is a common practice to add some of the subsidized items like entrance fees, legacies and life membership fees precisely in the capital fund.

 - Fictitious assets

 - Fixed liabilities

 All the above are mentioned balance sheet items are also known as characteristics of the balance sheet.